 Tendency to Bark: High

 Tendency to Dig: High Social/Attention Needs: Moderate

 Characteristics: Hard coat.
 Straight.
 Flat.

 Colors: Black, chocolate, wild boar, gray or fawn with tan, brindle

 Overall Grooming Needs: Low

 All three varieties of dachshunds — the smooth-, wire- and long-coated — are found in two sizes called standard and miniature.

-Miniatures are not a separate AKC classification but compete in a class division for "11 pounds and under at 12 months of age and older."
-Weight of the standard size is usually between 16 and 32 pounds.
+Miniatures are not a separate AKC classification but compete in a class division for "5 kilograms under at 12 months of age and older."
+Weight of the standard size is usually between 7 and 15 kilograms.
 There is no height standard for the dachshund but they are usually under nine inches in height.